- Course Number:

 - Special Fee:

 Course DescriptionProvides a general introduction to the nature and methods of history.
 Develops awareness of the importance of historical literacy and thinking.
 Develops intellectual and written communication skills applicable to the study of history and other academic disciplines and a wide variety of professional pursuits.
 Covers various periods, areas and fields of history through the use of historical case studies.
 Prerequisites: Placement into WR 115.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion, the student should be able to:

-- Articulate an understanding of the nature and methods of history, the various sources historians use to reconstruct the past, and the importance of historical context when evaluating evidence and historical interpretation.
+- Articulate and interpret an understanding of the nature and methods of history, the various sources historians use to reconstruct the past, and the importance of historical context when evaluating evidence and historical interpretation.